-- (ix) The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) or term loans and hence reporting under clause 3 (ix) of the Order is not applicable. - (x) To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company and no material fraud on the Company by its officers or employees has been noticed or reported during the year. - (xi) In our opinion and according to the information and explanations given to us, the Company has not paid/ provided managerial remuneration during the year.
-Accordingly, reporting under the clause 3(xi) of the Order is not applicable. - (xii) The Company is not a Nidhi Company and hence reporting under clause 3(xii) of the Order is not applicable. - (xiii) In our opinion and according to the information and explanations given to us the Company is in compliance with Section 177 and 188 of the Act, where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the financial statements etc. as required by the applicable accounting standards. - (xiv) During the year the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures and hence reporting under clause 3(xiv) of the Order is not applicable. - (xv) In our opinion and according to the information and explanations given to us, during the year the Company has not entered into any non-cash transactions with its directors or directors of its holding, subsidiary or associate company or persons connected with them and hence provisions of section 192 of the Act are not applicable. - (xvi) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
+- (ix) The Company has not raised moneys by way of initial public offer or further public offer including debt instruments or term loans and hence reporting under clause 3(ix) of the order is not applicable. - (x) To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company and no material fraud on the Company by its officers or employees has been noticed or reported during the year. - (xi) In our opinion and according to the information and explanations given to us, the Company has not paid/ provided managerial remuneration during the year.
+Accordingly, reporting under the clause 3(xi) of the order is not applicable. - (xii) The Company is not a Nidhi Company and hence reporting under clause 3(xii) of the order is not applicable. - (xiii) In our opinion and according to the information and explanations given to us the Company is in compliance with Section 177 and 188 of the Act, where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the financial statements etc. as required by the applicable accounting standards. - (xiv) During the year the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures and hence reporting under clause 3(xiv) of order is not applicable to the Company. - (xv) In our opinion and according to the information and explanations given to us, during the year the Company has not entered into any non-cash transactions with its directors or directors of its holding company or persons connected with them and hence provisions of section 192 of the Act are not applicable.